pqrkchqps/diehard-dot-fund-school/basic-training-workshop.md

 ## **Part 2 — Art of Facilitation (50')**

 Designed for people who are trying to activate and engage their groups.
-The intention here is that all users feel confident trying one or two new things in their existing loomio groups.
+The intention here is that all users feel confident trying one or two new things in their existing Diehard.Fund groups.

 * **Questions**